twse/random-stuff/Readable Fonts/Central European.md

 Kasim Terzić wrote the pay shareware program Convert It (1995) for conversion of text encodings in Croatian language.
 The documentation is in Croatian only.

 Tomislav Bronzin wrote the pay shareware program TIPKA (1995) for changing the VGA font to add Croatian characters and changing the keyboard.
 When uninstalling in DOSBox with `/de`, it will disable the virtual keyboard.
 The documentation is in Croatian only.
-(There is a version of TIPKA for Windows called TipkaWin.)
+(A version of Windows exists called TipkaWin.)

 Vedran Gačo wrote the pay shareware font editor GWD Font Editor (1995).
 This product includes a CPI file for use with DOS with Croatian characters in various encodings with all docs in Croatian and has an English user interface.